Syndicoon/electric-nachos/README.md

 The directions are rather sparce and I also found out that the scripts included do not actually work.
 I had to grab the one used on the demo site.
 That one works BUT HAS LIMITS!

 THE PROBLEM: The script works great!
-But for security reasons and, I suspect limits with JS, the script must be run in the same domain as the webpage it is attached to.
+But for security reasons and, I suspect limits with JS, the script must be run over two domains.
 While on the surface this seems to be easy to overcome, it isn't.
 Caddy is a web server, so is Icecast.
 Yes, Icecast has a BUILT-IN WEBSERVER.
 To utilize Icecast you have to setup a reverse-proxy which means you are essentially setting up a sub-domain.
 Doing this means you are forced to deal with two domains in your configuration of Icecast and Caddy which conflicts with the one domain limit of the script.